FabricTOC/FabricTOC/docs/RST_Preview/Identitypreview.rst

 =======================

 Identities really matter in a Hyperledger Fabric blockchain network!
-That's because a principal's **identity determines the exact permissions over resources that they have in a blockchain network**.
+That's because the identity of a **principal** -- the users, organizations, or organizational units that use or provide network services -- **determines the exact permissions over resources that they have in a blockchain network**.
 Most importantly, **a principal's identity must have two qualities** -- it must be **verifiable** (a real identity, in other words), and it must also come from a **trusted** source.

 These two identity concepts -- verification and trust -- are provided by a **Public Key Infrastructure** (PKI) and a **Membership Service Provider**